A selection of new and creative summer programming models in California libraries.

 San José Public Library

-San José Public Library developed an eight-week game-based literacy initiative.
+San José Public Library developed an eight-week game-based literacy initiative that is popular with youth and families.
 Find out more.